kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 No.

-Note: depending on the implementation (caching the client-go transport or not) there might be a slight increase in memory (due to one transport per node being cached) or in CPU usage (due to building the transport on the fly for every request).
-This should be negligible.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?